Leveraging Stochasticity for Open Loop and Model Predictive Control of Complex Fluid Systems: Introduction and Related Work

 The majority of computational stochastic control methods in the literature have been dedicated to finite-dimensional systems.
-Algorithms for decision making under uncertainty of such systems rely on standard optimality principles, namely the Dynamic Programming (or Bellman) principle and the stochastic Pontryagin Maximum principle \cite{Pontryagin1962,Bellman1964,yong1999stochastic}.
-The resulting algorithms typically require solving the Hamilton-Jacobi-Bellman (HJB) equation.
-This is a backward nonlinear partial differential equation (PDE), which creates significant challenges in terms of scalability to high dimensional spaces.
-Probabilistic representations of the solutions of backward PDEs allow solving these problems with sampling techniques \cite{Pardoux_Book2014,Fleming2006}.
-These approaches alleviate the issue of scalability via iterative sampling and/or parallelizable implementations \cite{Exarchos_2017, williams2017model}.
-Alternative methodologies that go outside the PDE-based approaches are derived using the information theoretic representation of stochastic optimal control theory.
-The key idea relies on connections between variational inequalities in information theory and Dynamic Programming.
-Essentially, there exist two different points of view on decision making under uncertainty that overlap for fairly general classes of stochastic systems (see Figure \ref{Fig:Connections}).
-In this work, we ask whether this connection carries over to infinite-dimensional spaces, and investigate its implications on the development of practical algorithms for distributed and boundary control of fields.
+Algorithms for decision making under uncertainty of such systems typically rely on standard optimality principles from the Stochastic Optimal Control (SOC) literature, namely the Dynamic Programming (or Bellman) principle and the stochastic Pontryagin Maximum principle~\cite{Pontryagin1962,Bellman1964,yong1999stochastic}.
+The resulting algorithms typically require solving the Hamilton-Jacobi-Bellman (HJB) equation; a backward nonlinear partial differential equation (PDE) of which solutions are not scalable to high dimensional spaces.